-The model analysis of construction used default model values as well as project specific information such as land use, lot acreage, number of hotel rooms, building square footage, and landscape area.
-The CalEEMod results are included as Attachment 1 and are summarized in Table 2 below.
+PCAPCD recommends that lead agencies use the California Emissions Estimator Model (CalEEMod) to quantify a project's construction and operational emissions for criterial air pollutants (NO_x, ROG, and PM).
+The results are then compared to the significance thresholds established by the district, as detailed above.
+The proposed project's emissions were modeled using CalEEMod (version 2022.1).
+The CalEEMod was run using the model defaults as well as project specific information such as land use, lot acreage, number of beds, building square footage, and landscape area.
+The results are included as Attachment 1 and are summarized in Table 2 below.
 The modeled emissions for the project do not exceed the construction and operational thresholds of significance.
 Therefore, the project will not result in a significant impact related to construction or operational emissions.
 Impacts are less than significant.